JacksStuff0905/depin/README.md

 package2:
     other: pkg2
 ```
-you can use the shorthand syntax of
+you can use the shorthand syntax
 ```
 package2: pkg2
 ```
 which will give the same result.

-Moreover, you can just use the shortest syntax of
+Moreover, you can just use the shortest syntax
 ```
 pkg3
 ```